[?] Subscribe To The Bookkeeping Blog

 DEBIT Owner's Draw (in the equity section of your chart of accounts) and CREDIT Bank (in the current asset section of your chart of accounts).

-Check out How Are You Taxed? to see where your owner's drawings are reported on your tax return.
+Learn how you are taxed to see where your owner's drawings are reported on your tax return.

 Notebook/Journal/Log Audit Trails